 Fishing activity throughout the site is mostly potting, including whelk as well as crab and lobster pots.
 Demersal trawls, dredges and anchored nets/lines are also used in the site.
-In order to bridge the gaps in available data, expert opinion from MMO coastal officers and Eastern IFCA officers has been incorporated into this assessment.
+In order to bridge the gaps in available data, local knowledge from MMO coastal officers and Eastern IFCA officers has been incorporated into this assessment.
 The following sections describe the gear types used within the site according to expert opinion.
 For gear type definitions, please see Annex 2.

-SNCB Aggregated method: Demersal Trawls
+Aggregated method: Demersal Trawls

 Demersal trawling in the MMO portion of the site consists of white fish and brown shrimp beam trawling activity.
 The whitefish beam trawling is limited and carried out by approximately two under 10 m vessels (MMO coastal, pers comms).
 Vessels use 20 mm nets and fish between October and July (MMO coastal, pers comms).
-Kings Lynn and Boston fisheries are still largely beam trawlers targeting brown shrimp however this appears to be similarly limited, being conducted by seven under 10 metre beam trawlers which occasionally fish within the MMO portion of the site.
-(MMO coastal, pers comms).
+Kings Lynn and Boston fisheries are largely beam trawlers targeting brown shrimp, however, in 2016 evidence suggests that this appears to be similarly limited, being conducted by seven under 10 metre beam trawlers which occasionally fish within the MMO portion of the site, we have not been able to determine whether these vessels are still operating within the site (MMO coastal 2016, pers comms).

-VMS data suggests there is some demersal trawling occurring over the sandbank feature within the MMO portion of the site although not in large numbers, most demersal trawling activity occurring in the site is outside of the sandbank and S. spinulosa reef features (Figure 2 to Figure 6).
+VMS data indicates there is some demersal trawling occurring over the sandbank feature within the MMO portion of the site although not in large numbers, most demersal trawling activity occurring in the site is outside of the sandbank and S. spinulosa reef features (Figure 2 to Figure 7).

-SNCB Aggregated method: Dredging
+Aggregated method: Dredging

 Dredging activity in the MMO portion of the site is limited and consists of shellfish dredging in the form of mussel seed prospecting and some previous hand mechanised dredge activity.
 The mussel seed prospecting occurs sporadically around the optimal period for relaying mussel seed in late summer (Eastern IFCA, pers comms).
 This fishery is small scale and generally will only occur one week of the year.
 The mussel seed beds if not fished will naturally be lost through predation or storm damage.
-This fishery resource has not been found in this site since 2012.
+This fishery resource has not been found in side 6 nm in this site since 2012, but is known to occur outside of 6 nm.
 There is some sporadic dredging, including hand mechanised dredges occurring in recent years (2015 - 2017) but this has seen a drastic decline in the area and is not known to occur over the reef or sandbank features.

-SNCB Aggregated method: Traps
+Aggregated method: Traps

-Within the site there are approximately ten under 10 metre potting vessels which pot for crab and lobster.
+Within the site there are approximately ten under 10 m potting vessels which pot for crab and lobster.
 Up to 6 of these fish regularly in the site on and around the 6 nm limit adjacent to the Inner Dowsing sandbank.
 The remaining four vessels fish more occasionally (MMO coastal, pers comms).
 There are seven whelk potters which fish regularly and a further seven whom fish occasionally (MMO coastal, pers comms).

-A few vessels larger than 12 m use pots in the site however the vast majority of effort comes from just one vessel which is responsible for approximately 77% of the pot fishing pings occurring in the site.
-VMS data shows significant potting activity in the north of the site from 2015 onwards (Figure 3 to Figure 6).
+A few vessels larger than 12 m use pots in the site however the vast majority of effort comes from just one vessel which is responsible for approximately 77% of the potting fishing VMS reports occurring in the site.
+VMS data shows significant potting activity in the north of the site from 2015 onwards (Figure 3 to Figure 7).